limongoo/portfolio/README.md

 - Converted css into smacss

 #### 10/20
-- Put project data into its own js file.
+- Put project data into its own js file
 - In process of converting javascript constructor into jquery

+#### 10/21
+- Ran into lots of issues while converting constructor to JQuery, but working now
+- Used clone method to add project items